Benjamin Davies

 Shorting is also a battle against time.
 To succeed, you must be right about a company’s failure and the exact timing of the market's reaction, all while paying interest on the shares you borrowed.
 Instead of fighting the natural upward trend of human progress and productivity, it is far more rational to invest in "compounding machines"—high-quality businesses that grow in value over the long term.
 This allows time to work in your favor rather than against you.

-#3961·Benjamin DaviesOP, about 1 month agoThe market often makes silly mistakes:
+#3961·Benjamin DaviesOP, 3 months agoThe market often makes silly mistakes:

 In 2021, Elon Musk tweeted "Use Signal" (referring to the private messaging app).
 Investors rushed into Signal Advance, an obscure medical device company, causing its stock to surge from around $0.60 to over $70 in days.
 The messaging app isn't even a public company.